 While studying for my law degree, the most prolific complaint heard from fellow undergraduates was of the need to laboriously pore over numerous lengthy judgments as part of their legal studies.
 It seemed instead that what law students really wanted was a simple yet comprehensive outlay of what each particular case was discussing.

-Primarily functioning as an essential reference point for significant historic and recent case discussion there are also occasional insight articles to help clarify certain areas of law that can often feel confusing without relevant case discussion to support their use.
+Primarily functioning as an essential reference point for significant historic and recent case discussion, there are also several insight articles to help clarify certain areas of law that can often feel confusing without relevant case discussion to support their use.

-I genuinely hope that you enjoy visiting and reading about the matters shown, while also gaining greater understanding of law and legal principles from the supporting articles; and in order to help others find me please be kind enough to bookmark and share The Black Letter while remembering to selfishly read and research to your hearts content.
+In closing I genuinely hope that you enjoy visiting and reading about the cases shown, while also gaining greater understanding of law and legal principles from the supporting articles; and so in order to help others find me please be kind enough to tell your peers about this site after selfishly reading and researching to your heart’s content.